evanx/refile/README.md

 }
 ```

-Note that if `outq` is set, then further processing therefrom takes responsibility to expire or delete the archived keys.
+Note that if `outq` is set, then the processed key is pushed to that queue.
+Further processing from that queue takes responsibility to expire or delete the archived keys.

 Otherwise if `expire` is set then once the key has been extracted to BLOB storage, it is set to expire.

 Otherwise if neither `outq` or `expire` are set, it is deleted.

 ## Usage